se-edu/addressbook-level4/README.md

     * Support for *Build Automation* using Gradle and for *Continuous Integration* using Travis CI.

+#### Ways To Contribute

+* Pull Requests.
+Before you submit your pull request, please skim through our [guideline for submitting a PR](https://github.com/oss-generic/process/blob/master/docs/QuestionsIssuesPrs.md#submitting-a-pr).<br>
+  Key checkpoints include:
+  - [ ] Have you named your branch in the correct format?
+When in doubt, [check this guideline](https://github.com/oss-generic/process/blob/master/docs/FormatsAndConventions.md#branch).
+  - [ ] Have you named your PR in the correct format?
+When in doubt, [check this guideline](https://github.com/oss-generic/process/blob/master/docs/FormatsAndConventions.md#pr).
+  - [ ] Is your commit message clear?
+When in doubt, [check this guideline](https://github.com/oss-generic/process/blob/master/docs/FormatsAndConventions.md#commit-message).
+  - [ ] Are your commits organized?
+When in doubt, [check this guideline](https://github.com/oss-generic/process/blob/master/docs/FormatsAndConventions.md#commit-organization).
+  - [ ] Do you know how to use the [CanIHasReview tool](https://github.com/pyokagan/canihasreview/)?
+  - [ ] Do you know how to run Gradle build locally?
+Follow [this guide](https://github.com/se-edu/addressbook-level4/blob/master/docs/UsingGradle.md#using-gradle) to learn about using Gradle.

+* Issues.
+Before posting an issue in the issue tracker, please skim through our [guideline for posting an issue](https://github.com/oss-generic/process/blob/master/docs/QuestionsIssuesPrs.md#posting-an-issue).

 #### Site Map
 * [User Guide](docs/UserGuide.md)
 * [Developer Guide](docs/DeveloperGuide.md)